Spectral Moment Formulae for $\hbox{GL}(3)\times \hbox{GL}(2)$ $\hbox{L}$-functions II: The Eisenstein Case: Introduction

-The source of the \textit{`reciprocity'} in (\ref{basicmoto}) is not entirely apparent from the original work of Motohashi \cite{Mo93}.
-In particular, there is no resaon to expect the off-diagonal or the error terms should be nicely given by any moment of $L$-functions.
-Having a conceptual understanding of this phenomenon, without intermediate objects like Kloosterman sums, shifted convolution sums or the Kuznetsov formulae, is hence of interest to this field.
+Motohashi's original work \cite{Mo93} is technical, and the source of \textit{``reciprocity''} is far from apparent.
+A priori, there is no reason to expect the off-diagonal (or error) terms to be neatly expressible by moments of $L$-functions.
+Having a conceptual understanding of this phenomenon, without intermediate devices like Kloosterman sums, summation formulae, shifted convolutions, or the Petersson--Kuznetsov formulae, is therefore of significant interest.

-This task was perhaps first picked up by Bruggeman-Motohashi \cite{BM05}.
-To construct the two distinct-looking moments in (\ref{basicmoto}), their approach utilizes a conjunction of spectral projections, Hecke operators and a two-fold limiting process to an automorphic kernel.
-The choice of the automorphic kernel in \cite{BM05} is by no means straight-forward.
-Indeed, delicate smoothing and regularization are essential, and one must handle various issues regarding convergence, regularity, and exchanges of limits carefully.
-In turn, these ingredients allow \cite{BM05} deeper understanding of the integral transform through the theories of Whittaker-Kirillov models and Bessel functions for the group $PGL(2)$ (see \cite{CPS90}).
+This direction was perhaps first pursued by Bruggeman--Motohashi \cite{BM05}, whose approach to constructing the two distinct-looking moments in (\ref{basicmoto}) involves a combination of spectral projections, Hecke operators, and a two-fold limiting process applied to an automorphic kernel.
+The choice of the kernel is by no means straightforward: it entails delicate smoothing and regularization, along with careful control of convergence, regularity, and interchange of limits.
+These ingredients, in turn, illuminate the integral transform through the theories of Whittaker--Kirillov models and Bessel functions for the group $\hbox{PGL}_{2}(\R)$ (see \cite{CPS90}).